Updated July 2nd, 2025

 CSE 240A - Princ/Computer Architecture with Prof. Dean Tullsen

-Required Knowledge: An undergrad computer architecture course
+Required Knowledge: an undergrad computer architecture course

-Enforced Prerequisite: There will be a pretest, distributed on first day of class
+Enforced Prerequisite: there will be a pretest, distributed on first day of class

-Recommended Preparation for Those Without Required Knowledge:
+Recommended Preparation for Those Without Required Knowledge: CSE 141

 Link to Past Course: https://cseweb.ucsd.edu/